Public Pensions - Transparency Star Program

 Upon retirement the employee account balance including interest is combined with the employer match to price a lifetime annuity based on the employee’s age at retirement.

-At the December 31, 2021 valuation date, the following count of employees were covered by the benefit terms:
+At the December 31, 2022 valuation date, the following count of employees were covered by the benefit terms:

-SUMMARY
+PENSION SUMMARY

-TMRS provides each of its member cities with two slightly different actuarial valuations which are both reflected below as of December 31, 2021.* The first is a fund valuation which uses a smoothed actuarial value of assets to calculate the City's actuarially determined contribution (ADC) to the plan.
+TMRS provides each of its member cities with two slightly different actuarial valuations which are both reflected below as of December 31, 2022.* The first is a fund valuation which uses a smoothed actuarial value of assets to calculate the City's actuarially determined (employer) contribution (ADEC) to the plan.
 The second valuation is provided for Governmental Accounting Standards Board (GASB) Pronouncement 68 financial reporting purposes and reflects the City's fiduciary net position based on the market value of its assets on the reporting date.

-*Note that TMRS' year-end is December 31, 2021 and that is the most recent valuation date for which data is available and has been provided to the City.
+*Note that TMRS' year-end is December 31, 2022 and that is the most recent valuation date for which data is available and has been provided to the City.

 ASSETS and LIABILITIES